sushanthakumar/iudx-developer-docs/docs/registration.md

 ![Account details](../resources/auth/first-step-reg.png)<br/>
 *Account details*

+## 2. Email Verification

-* And verify your email address.
-You should receive an email at your registered address, with a verification link.
+* You should receive an email at your registered address, with a verification link.
 On clicking the link, the first step of registration is completed.

 ![Email verification required](../resources/auth/email-verification.png)<br/>
 *Email verification required*